-Each time Bianca would answer in a cranky, waspish, flippant, petulant and often irritable manner, ’Oh, no!
-I am busy too.
+Each time Bianca would answer in a cranky, waspish, flippant, petulant and often irritable manner, ’Oh, no. I am busy too.
 Not just yet.
-Later!
-When I finish playing with my toys!
-Wait a minute!
-It can wait until tomorrow!
-I do not feel like it just now!
-I am in the middle of watching television!
-I am too tired!’
+Later.
+When I finish playing with my toys.
+Wait a minute.
+It can wait until tomorrow.
+I do not feel like it just now.
+I am in the middle of watching television.
+I am too tired.’

-More often than not, her mother could not wait for Bianca to make up her mind so she did everything herself.
+More often than not, her mother could not wait for Bianca to make up her mind, so she did everything herself.

-One day Bianca was sitting on the edge of an old wishing well that had stood in the middle of their front garden.
-It had been there for almost two centuries!
+One day Bianca was sitting on the edge of an old wishing well that had stood in the middle of their front garden for almost two centuries.
+Grass and moss had grown within the stone cracks, in some were tiny little flowers, in others ants had made their habitat and were now labouring up and down.
 She sat there and wished that she did not have to go school or help around the house or look after her little brother or do her homework.

-She wished and wished when, all of a sudden, she lost her balance, or so it felt to her, and she fell head first into the well.
+She wished and wished when, all of a sudden, she lost her balance, or so it felt to her, and she fell headfirst into the well.
 She hit a wall of limpid water.

 Once in it, she started to swim, better than she ever did during the family holidays by the seaside.
 In fact, she swam as sleekly as the best fish around, until she hit the bottom of the well.
 The impact seemingly woke her and she found herself cross-legged in the middle of a huge meadow covered with tender, emerald green grass and here and there patches of yellow flowers - daises, cyclamens and red poppies.
 The sky above was of a shade of transparent blue and the sun brought forth the most brilliant light she had ever seen.